HermesPlatform/hermes-host/README.md

 We should think of more use cases!

-We can also have bidirectional commucation or semi-directional one.
+We can also have bidirectional communication or semi-directional one.